 Responses to the Attica rebellion by Frederic Rzewski, Archie Shepp, and Charles Mingus pursued the question: how to use the resources of improvisation to provide ways for Black life to survive in the American necropolis.

 Introducing “Coming Together,” a group of texts, images, and recordings reflecting on the Attica rebellion fifty years after landmark recordings by several American composers.

-A collection of previously hidden photos exonerating the Attica Brothers, expropriated by human rights lawyer Elizabeth Fink.
+A collection of previously hidden photos exonerating the Attica Brothers, secured by human rights lawyer Elizabeth Fink.

 Six hours of music and interviews celebrating work inspired by the Attica rebellion.

-The Attica Book instigates an alternate history, where minimalism and mass incarceration emerge simultaneously on the Lower East Side.
+The Attica Book instigates an alternate history, where minimalism and mass incarceration emerge together on the Lower East Side.